sharsulkar/H1B_LCA_outcome_prediction/reports/notes/data_transforms.md

 ## Data Observations for LCA based programs (Separate but similar steps needed for PERM program)
 ### Preprocessing recommendations
-1. Reduce Dataframe space by using appropriate datatypes
+1. Reduce Dataframe space by using appropriate datatypes.
 2. The output class is unbalanced.
 Consider it during training, selecting evaluation metrics.
-3. Missing values - Drop columns that have more than 40% missing values
+3. Missing values - Drop columns that have more than 40% missing values.
-4. Cardinality - Drop columns that have more than 80% of its total values as unique
+4. Cardinality - Drop columns that have more than 80% of its total values as unique.
+5. Drop rows that are not with CASE_STATUS Certified or Denied.

 ### Feature Engineering recommendations for LCA based programs (Separate but similar steps neede for PERM program)
 <span style="color:green">Reference</span>- https://www.dol.gov/sites/dolgov/files/ETA/oflc/pdfs/LCA_Record_Layout_FY2020.pdf